BK-97/Pandas/README.md

 # Pandas

-#This is a classifaction project for "link" .
+This is a classifaction project for "https://github.com/BK-97/Blueyorum" .